Peripheral Blood Stem Cell Harvesting In Children

 The day of your child's procedure:

-- You will be asked to sign a legal piece of paper (consent form) for your child.
-The consent form gives your child's caregiver permission to do the procedure.
-The consent form also explains the problems that may happen during the procedure and your choices.
-Be sure all your questions for your child's procedure have been answered before you sign this form.
+- You or a close family member will be asked to sign a legal document called a consent form.
+It gives healthcare providers permission to do the procedure or surgery on your child.
+It also explains the problems that may happen, and your choices.
+Make sure all your questions are answered before you sign this form.

 What will happen: